longhorn/website/content/docs/1.3.0/volumes-and-nodes/create-volumes.md

 ### Creating Longhorn Volumes with kubectl

 First, you will create a Longhorn StorageClass.
-The Longhorn StorageClass contains the parameters to provision persistent volumes.
+The Longhorn StorageClass contains the parameters to provision PVs.

 Next, a PersistentVolumeClaim is created that references the StorageClass.
 Finally, the PersistentVolumeClaim is mounted as a volume within a Pod.